 We hope the Convocation ceremony will be a special occasion for you, your family and friends.
-The College of Arts and Sciences Convocation is tentatively scheduled for Friday, December 16 in Lloyd Noble Center, 2900 Jenkins Avenue.
-Entry doors open to the public at 5:30 p.m.
-Graduates need to be at the LNC no later than 5:45 p.m.
+The College of Arts and Sciences Convocation is scheduled for 7 p.m., Friday, Dec.
+15, 2017 at the Lloyd Noble Center.

-On the day of convocation, graduates are asked to enter in the Southwest corner of the Lloyd Noble Center.
-Please see the map of the building located at the bottom of this page.
-Graduates will walk down many stair steps while processing into the arena.
-Please wear appropriate shoes.
 During the ceremony, graduates will have their names read and photographs taken while crossing the stage and shaking hands with the dean and the department chair or school director.
-Graduates will later be contacted by Graduation Photo and offered an opportunity to purchase these photographs.
+Graduates will later be contacted by Party Pics and offered an opportunity to purchase these photographs.